-I love my crockpot sweet and sour chicken recipe.
-But it does require me to plan ahead a little bit.
+I love my crockpot sweet and sour chicken recipe and this Instant Pot Sweet and Sour Chicken when I need something hands off.
+But they do require me to plan ahead a little bit.
 Which I don’t always do. 😉

 This stovetop Sweet and Sour Chicken recipe is perfect for when you’re craving Chinese takeout but also craving a home cooked meal.

 Why?
 Because it’s ready in about the same amount of time as it would take to order and pick up your food.
 It’s win-win!